Lager: Pale lager

 The most common lagers in worldwide production are pale lagers.
 The flavour of these lighter lagers is usually mild, and the producers often recommend that the beers be served refrigerated.

 Pale lager is a very pale to golden-coloured lager with a well attenuated body and noble hop bitterness.
-The brewing process for this beer developed in the mid 19th century when Gabriel Sedlmayr took pale ale brewing techniques back to the Spaten Brewery in Germany and applied it to existing lagering brewing methods.
+The brewing process for this beer developed in the mid 19th century when Gabriel Sedlmayr der Jüngere took pale ale brewing techniques back to the Spaten Brewery in Germany and applied it to existing lagering brewing methods.

 This approach was picked up by other breweries, most notably the Pilsner Urquell Brewery in Pilsen, Bohemia (now part of the Czech Republic), where Josef Groll produced the first Pilsner beer.
 The resulting pale coloured, lean and stable beers were very successful and gradually spread around the globe to become the most common form of beer consumed in the world today.

 Another pale lager variety is Helles, native to Munich.

+In the United Kingdom, the term 'lager' usually refers to pale lager, being by far the most common style drunk there.